Skip to main content

 Why UAE businesses need an attendance system

 The UAE has some of the most structured workforce regulations in the region.
-Federal Decree-Law No. 33 of 2021 requires employers to maintain accurate records of working hours, overtime, leave, and rest periods.
-The Ministry of Human Resources and Emiratisation (MOHRE) conducts inspections and can request attendance records at any time.
-Failure to produce accurate records can result in fines, work permit suspensions, and downgrades in company classification.
+Federal Decree-Law No. 33 of 2021 requires employers to keep accurate records of working hours, overtime, leave, and rest periods.

 Types of attendance systems available